Musk tweets 'Love Me Tender' days after Twitter takeover offer | Technology

 Musk tweets 'Love Me Tender' days after Twitter takeover offer

+In another tweet over the weekend, Musk, a self-described "free speech absolutist" who has been critical of Twitter and its policies, replied to a post of his from 2017 where he had asked "How much is it (Twitter)?" with an upside down smiley.
+Musk, who is also the CEO of electric-vehicle maker Tesla Inc, has amassed a 9.1% stake in Twitter and is the social media firm's second-biggest shareholder.

-Billionaire entrepreneur Elon Musk posted a tweet on Saturday saying "Love Me Tender", days after he took aim at Twitter Inc with a $43 billion cash takeover offer.
+Elon Musk tweeted "Love Me Tender", an Elvis Presley song, a day after Twitter Inc adopted a "poison pill" to protect itself from the billionaire's $43 billion cash offer to buy the social media company.

 After Musk's TED talk on Thursday, he hinted at the possibility of a hostile bid in which he would bypass Twitter's board and put the offer directly to its shareholders, tweeting: "It would be utterly indefensible not to put this offer to a shareholder vote".

-Over the weekend Musk, already the San Francisco-based company's second-largest shareholder after amassing a 9.1% stake in the social media firm, tweeted Twitter board's "economic interests are simply not aligned with shareholders".
-Twitter on Friday adopted a "poison pill" to limit Musk's ability to raise his stake in the company.
+In another tweet over the weekend, Musk, a self-described "free speech absolutist" who has been critical of Twitter and its policies, replied to a post of his from 2017 where he had asked "How much is it (Twitter)?" with an upside down smiley.

+Musk, who is also the CEO of electric-vehicle maker Tesla Inc, has amassed a 9.1% stake in Twitter and is the social media firm's second-biggest shareholder.
+Shares of Twitter rose 2.1% to $46.03 in premarket trading on Monday, still significantly below Musk's offer of $54.20 per share.
+The company's shares have risen roughly 15% since Musk disclosed his stake on April 4.

 Thoma Bravo, a technology-focused private equity firm that had more than $103 billion in assets under management as of the end of December, informed Twitter that it was exploring the possibility of putting together a bid, people familiar with the matter told Reuters on Friday.